HaojHuang/Equivariant-Transporter-Net/README.md

 ## Panda-gripper Simulation Environment for Pick and Place

 The experiment part of our paper is based on [Ravens](https://github.com/google-research/ravens), a simulation environment in PyBullet for 2D robotic manipulation with emphasis on pick and place.
-Since Ravens uses suction gripper that doesn't require pick angle inference, we select five tasks described below and provide a Panda-Gripper version simulated Environment.
+Since Ravens uses suction gripper that doesn't require pick angle inference, we select five tasks described below and provide a **Panda-Gripper version simulated Environment**.
 It inherits the Gym-like API from Ravens, each with (i) a scripted oracle that provides expert demonstrations and (ii) reward functions that provide partial credit.

 <img src="image/gripper.png"><br>